juliangav/www.julian.is/_posts/2017-03-20-progressive-web-apps.md

 </pre>

-For now, this is exactly what we need to cache a 200 netwrok response.
+For now, this is exactly what we need to cache a 200 network response.
 I strongly recommend you get the specifics on the code above by going through the following documentation on the Google Developers website:
 * [Introduction to service workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers){:target="_blank" rel="noopener"}
 * [Service workers life cycle](https://developers.google.com/web/fundamentals/instant-and-offline/service-worker/lifecycle){:target="_blank" rel="noopener"}